 CBK 6010.
 Art and the Book Seminar I. 3 Credits.

 What is an artists' book and how can it be defined?
-Hands on in nature, Art and the Book Graduate Seminar I. will focus on Washington, D.C. and exploration of the premiere book and related collections throughout the city.
+Hands on in nature, Art and the Book Graduate Seminar I focuses on Washington, D.C. and exploration of the premiere book and related collections throughout the city.
 This academic course consists of research topics and discussions revolving around such areas as exploring characteristics of an artists' book, origins of the artists' book itself and defining the future of the book form along with roughly five site visits to numerous museum collections at outstanding institutions like the Library of Congress, the Smithsonian American Art Museum/National Portrait Gallery Library, the National Gallery of Art Library and the National Museum of Women in the Arts.
-Visiting artists will also be invited to speak in reference to topics inspired by collection excursions when possible.
-Students will be asked to delve personally deeper by developing a research paper and PowerPoint presentation based on material presented at the various site visits and through class lectures.
-The last two weeks of this course will consist of in-depth formal presentations where students will present their research papers and multimedia presentations to the group as a whole.
+Visiting artists are also invited to speak in reference to topics inspired by collection excursions when possible.
+Students are asked to delve personally deeper by developing a research paper and PowerPoint presentation based on material presented at the various site visits and through class lectures.
+The last two weeks of this course consist of in-depth formal presentations where students present their research papers and multimedia presentations to the group as a whole.

 CBK 6020.
 Art and the Book Studio I. 3 Credits.

 Collaborations can serve as an idea generation tool, an expansion of one's own skill set, or a joining of ideas to create a piece that is larger than the sum of its parts.
-The Art and the Book Studio I. course will explore various forms of collaboration through a series of hands-on projects that range from working with unknown collaborators to pairing with complementary skill sets.
-The semester will culminate in a final collaborative project where students can experiment and explore as a synergistic unit.
-Visiting artists will speak about their own experiences with collaborative projects.
+The Art and the Book Studio I course explores various forms of collaboration through a series of hands-on projects that range from working with unknown collaborators to pairing with complementary skill sets.
+The semester culminates in a final collaborative project where students can experiment and explore as a synergistic unit.
+Visiting artists speak about their own experiences with collaborative projects.
 Priority to graduate students of the Art and the Book department; open to other degree students as space is available.

 This course provides an opportunity for visual artists from all backgrounds to combine images with text, to sequence existing content, to expand their typographic options, and to explore publishing alternatives beyond hand-made limited editions.
-It will cover type selection and typesetting, page grid systems and production methods for a variety of layout options, including handmade as well as commercially produced books.
-We will test several online publishing services, bypassing the limitations of their proprietary software by using InDesign for design and typesetting and exporting the final layouts as PDFs.
-Image formats, color modes, and color correction will be covered as needed.
+It covers type selection and typesetting, page grid systems and production methods for a variety of layout options, including handmade as well as commercially produced books.
+We test several online publishing services, bypassing the limitations of their proprietary software by using InDesign for design and typesetting and exporting the final layouts as PDFs.
+Image formats, color modes, and color correction are covered as needed.
 This course is open to MA/Art and the Book Students.

 This course provides an introduction to traditional Letterpress applications while also exploring computer and relief printing trends used in the field today.
-Students will be provided technical instruction in typesetting--from composing stick to quoin key --along with presswork, inking, editioning, and Vandercook press operation schooling.
-Students will examine such areas as Linocut, Woodcut, and computer photographic processes with the goal being to incorporate these practices with that of traditional typesetting.
-A collaborative broadside project will be produced in the second half of the semester.
+Students are provided technical instruction in typesetting--from composing stick to quoin key --along with presswork, inking, editioning, and Vandercook press operation schooling.
+Students examine such areas as Linocut, Woodcut, and computer photographic processes with the goal being to incorporate these practices with that of traditional typesetting.
+A collaborative broadside project is produced in the second half of the semester.
 Priority to graduate students of the Art and the Book department; open to other degree students as space is available.

-This course will cover advanced techniques in binding while laying a proper foundation in book arts.
-Both practical and aesthetic decisions will be discussed as more challenging structures such as Coptic binding, portfolio, and flag books to name only a few are created.
-Independent projects will be produced over the course of the semester in which content of the book will be emphasized.
-This course will culminate with a final artists' book project where a student will explore any binding of their choosing while making conceptual decisions under a universal theme.
+This course covers advanced techniques in binding while laying a proper foundation in book arts.
+Both practical and aesthetic decisions are discussed as more challenging structures such as Coptic binding, portfolio, and flag books to name only a few are created.
+Independent projects are produced over the course of the semester in which content of the book is emphasized.
+This course culminates with a final artists' book project where a student explores any binding of their choosing while making conceptual decisions under a universal theme.
 Priority to graduate students of the Art and the Book department; open to other degree students as space is available.